Saeed bin Tahnun Al Nahyan: Buraimi

 Saeed moved on Buraimi on 4 May 1848, capturing his two forts back from the Saudi Wahhabis with the help of both the Dhawahir and Awamir tribes, as well as the Na'im.
 He then pulled together the Bani Qitab, Ghafalah, Awamir and Bani Yas in Khatam and placed the Manasir and Mazari Bani Yas in Dhafrah to block the relieving Wahhabi army under Sa'ad bin Mutlaq.
 By 1850, Saeed's great tribal association had cleared Burami Oasis of Wahhabi forces.
 He subsequently accepted a stipend from the Sultan of Muscat for the defence of Buraimi.

 With the Al Qasimi under Sultan bin Saqr opposed to the Sultan of Muscat and allied to the Saudis.
-Saeed bin Tahnun (who was himself in alliance wiht Sultan bin Saqr) was allied to Muscat and opposed to the Saudis.
+Saeed bin Tahnun (who was himself in alliance with Sultan bin Saqr) was allied to Muscat and opposed to the Saudis.
 He sent a force to Muscat to support the Sultan against an Al Qasimi attack on Shinas in March 1850, consisting of some 400 Bani Yas and Manasir.
 Saeed also raised a force against Buraimi, destroying the aflaj in order to deprive the Saudi garrison of water.
 His position was briefly threatened by the raising of an army from Sharjah, Dubai, Ajman and Umm Al Quwain, but that force eventually (after much disagreement between the leaders) moved east to the Batinah, where it instead picked a fight with the governor of Sohar and the Sultan at Muscat.
 The end result of this conflict was to cede Kalba and Khor Fakkan to Sultan bin Saqr Al Qasimi, while Dubai backed the Sultan in Muscat and recovered Sohar and Shinas for him.

 Despite Saeed bin Tahnun’s occupation of Buraimi and the raising of a complex federation of tribal forces to annex the whole oasis, the arrival of the Saudi Ruler’s son – Abdullah bin Faisal Al Saud – in early 1853 was to lead to a general gathering of the Trucial Sheikhs (except Saeed bin Butti of Dubai, who was fearful of Saudi retribution) to meet the representative of the powerful Saudi state – Abdullah bin Faisal wanted to move his Saudi forces against Sohar, supported by Sultan bin Saqr Al Qasimi but it was Saeed bin Tahnun who managed to arrange a negotiated peace between Sohar and the new Saudi agent, Ahmed Al Sudairi.